ptvan/ptvan.github.io/research.md

 ### Flow cytometry (2014 - 2018)

 As a postdoc, I helped extend [OpenCyto](http://opencyto.org), an open-source R software framework for analyzing high-dimensional flow-cytometry and mass-cytometry data.
-I also worked on ggCyto, an R package that enables ggplot-style plotting of flow- and mass-cytometry datasets. [publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6223365/)
+I also worked on ggCyto, an R package that enables ggplot-style plotting of flow- and mass-cytometry datasets. [link to paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6223365/)

 ![ggCyto](/images/ggcyto-example.jpg "ggcyto-example.jpg")